 BREAKING BARRIERS: MoveAbility

-Each year, ShaLeigh Dance Works creates programs designed to empower and uplift individuals of all abilities and enrich our community.
+Each year, ShaLeigh Dance Works creates programs designed to empower and uplift individuals of all abilities.
 The 2018-2019 season offered multiple performances bringing mixed-ability movers to professional stages and panel discussions on making dance inclusive and welcoming to people of all abilities.
 SDW aims to increase its number of engagement programs by building new relationships with people and organizations around the country that align with their goals and mission.
 Our 2019-2020 season forged a new partnership with The Reality Center to provide weekly movement classes for teens and adults with developmental disabilities as a part of their Day Program.